SalishSeaCast/NEMO-Cmd/docs/development.rst

 #.
 Use the GitHub web interface to create a release,
    editing the auto-generated release notes as necessary

 #.
+Use the GitHub :guilabel:`Issues -> Milestones` web interface to edit the release
+   milestone:

+   * Change the :guilabel:`Due date` to the release date
+   * Delete the "when it's ready" comment in the :guilabel:`Description`
+   * Close the release milestone

+#.
+Use the GitHub :guilabel:`Issues -> Milestones` web interface to create a milestone for
+   the next release:

+   * Set the :guilabel:`Title` to the next release version, prepended with a ``v``;
+     e.g. ``v23.1``
+   * Set the :guilabel:`Due date` to the end of the year of the next release
+   * Set the :guilabel:`Description` to something like ``v23.1 release - when it's ready :-)``
+   * Create the next release milestone

+#.
 Use :command:`hatch version minor,dev` to bump the version for the next development cycle,
    or use :command:`hatch version major,minor,dev` for a year rollover version bump